oodoow/ApifyTutorial/README.md

 Task is just setting of the actor.
 Task is running actor in some defined configuration like memory, input, timeout...
 ###### What are the differences between default (unnamed) and named storage?
 Which one would you choose for everyday usage?
 They are basicaly the same, the unnamed storage has some unique generated id, but the id for named storage is some "name" that you choose.
 Only real difference is, that named storages are kept on the platform indefinitely, unnamed are deleted 7 days after creation.
 As for the question what to use, it depends.
 If everyday usage means scraping some data that are sent somewhere, it makes sense to use unnamed storage.
-If we want to save some historical data for each day ( like covid stats for example), then we use named storage.
+If we want to save some historical data for each day, and maybe share it with rest of the world ( like covid stats for example), then we use named storage.
 ###### What is the relationship between the Apify API and the Apify client?
 Are there any significant differences?
 To use API it means to send requests, with Client you can use methods with parameters, which is easier.
 Also client repeats unsuccessful calls.
 ###### Is it possible to use a request queue for deduplication of product IDs?
 If yes, how would you do that?